intel/dffml/docs/arch/alice/discussion/0040/reply_0003.md

   - [ ] Overlay for security.md file creation as the part of the tutorial we write right now.
     - [ ] Call cached download given URL to template.
   - [ ] If python repo and no ci workflows, contribute build and test
+- She demoed again!
+Positive feedback
+  - Will assess 10,000 repos against recommended community standards and track contributions by end of Q3